-On Wednesday night, the team continues its preparations for what it hopes will be an unprecedented third successive tournament triumph with a warmup match in Switzerland against South Korea.
+And on Wednesday night, they continue their preparations for what they hope will be an unprecedented third successive tournament triumph with a warm-up match in Switzerland against South Korea.

 On the face of it, that friendly fixture may appear to be another positive omen, as Spain beat Korea 1-0 ahead of the 2010 World Cup, when Jesus Navas netted the only goal of the game.